retailzipline/hiring-exercises/support/README.md

 ## Implement Matching Types
 - Can it match on a single column?
+- Can it match similar data with slightly different formats?
 - Do similar columns match to one another?
 - Are you able to use multiple matchers?